The biggest lie in marketing is almost certainly not what you’re expecting.

 - The way you connect with people on social networks.

 - The time it takes you to make a decision.

-- The quality of the photos and other images you use.
+- The quality of the photos and other graphics you use.

 - The type of clients or customers you choose to work with.